 More on CRC screening – about our Thematic Network

 The Summit is along with the work we are leading in the Thematic Network on Colorectal Cancer Screening on the EU Health Policy Platform.
-Organised by the EU Commission, our Thematic Network has been connecting representatives of screening agencies, national ministries of health, patient organisations and cancer experts since March 2020 – the Screening Summit will further reinforce this work.
+Organised by the EU Commission, our Thematic Network has been connecting representatives of screening agencies, national ministries of health, patient organisations and cancer experts since March 2020 – the Screening Summit reinforces this work.

 Do you have questions?
 Please contact us